 Motor vehicles were first registered in June 1905.
 Individuals made their own plates, and registrations were recorded with the Secretary of State.
-The plates were made of leather with metal numbers.
-This practice continued until 1915 when the Department of Motor Vehicles began issuing the plates.
-The Department assigned numbers to the plates, which were then made of metal.
+The plates were made of leather with metal numbers; this practice continued until 1915 when the state began issuing the plates.
+The Secretary of State assigned numbers to the plates, which were then made of metal.
 From 1915 to 1939 the plates were two colors, which changed every year.

 Nebraska license plate from 1903-1914

 Motor vehicle supervision transferred to the Bureau of Roads and Bridges in 1919 where it remained until 1921 when it was transferred to the Department of Public Works.
 In 1922, the Department of Public Works established the practice of using prefix numbers to identify the counties in which vehicles were registered.
 Each county was assigned a number based on the number of registered vehicles in the county at that time.
 The county with the most vehicles, Douglas, was assigned the number 1; the county with the second highest number of vehicles, Lancaster, was assigned number 2; and so forth.
 For one year, 1951, the county number designation was changed from numeric to a one- or two-digit alpha code.